Yan Gomes Player Props: Cubs vs. Guardians

 Yan Gomes At The Plate

-- Gomes is batting .265 with three doubles, seven home runs and nine walks.
+- Gomes is hitting .265 with three doubles, seven home runs and nine walks.

-- Gomes has picked up an RBI in 38.8% of his games this season, with two or more RBI in 8.2% of his games.
-He has also driven in three or more runs in one contest.
+- Gomes has an RBI in 19 of 49 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.